Search This Site

 Power Needs

 It is important to strike a good balance between your computer's power needs and the output of the power supply.
 Too much power from the power supply, and you are wasting power and money.
-Too little power output, and your computer will start acting wierd.
+Too little power output, and your computer will start acting weird.

 How to tell if your power supply just isn't cutting it: